BACK TO SECTIONS

 Legal Implications

 Section 307 IPC / BNS 109 punishes the moral culpability of attempted murder at the point of the dangerous act — not at the fortuitous outcome of whether the victim survived.
 A person who fires at someone's head and misses is equally culpable as one who hits; only luck differentiates outcomes.
-The law therefore applies the same mental state test as murder (Section 302/BNS 103): would the act, if it caused death, have constituted murder?
-If yes, the attempt attracts Section 307/BNS 109.
-The two-tier structure is unique: causing no hurt results in up to 10 years, but causing any hurt — even a minor scratch — escalates the maximum to life imprisonment.
-Courts have upheld convictions under Section 307 even where the accused completely missed the target, provided the murderous intent and capability are proved.
+The law therefore applies the same mental state test as murder (BNS 103): would the act, if it caused death, have constituted murder?
+If yes, the attempt attracts BNS 109.
+The two-tier structure is unique and significant: causing no hurt results in up to 10 years, but causing any hurt — even a minor scratch — escalates the maximum to life imprisonment.
+This seemingly harsh rule reflects the legislature's judgment that once actual harm materialises, the full weight of near-murder consequences applies.
+Courts have upheld convictions under Section 307 even where the accused completely missed the target, provided the murderous intent and physical capability are proved.
+Section 307/BNS 109 is routinely charged in acid attacks, gang conflicts, and domestic violence cases where the victim survives.

 Practical Scenarios

-"Stabbing a person in the abdomen intending to kill, but the victim survives — Section 307/BNS 109 with hurt (up to life imprisonment)."
+"Stabbing a person in the abdomen intending to kill, but the victim survives — BNS 109 with hurt (up to Life Imprisonment)."

-"Administering poison in a dose expected to kill, but the victim recovers — Section 307/BNS 109."
+"Administering poison in a dose expected to kill, but the victim recovers — BNS 109."

-"In an attack killing one victim and injuring another — murder (BNS 103) for the deceased and attempt to murder (BNS 109) for the survivor."
+"In an attack killing one victim and injuring another — BNS 103 (murder) for the deceased and BNS 109 (attempt) for the survivor."

 Expert Q&A

-What is the BNS equivalent of IPC 307?
+What is the BNS equivalent of IPC 307 (Attempt to Murder)?

 IPC Section 307 (Attempt to Murder) is now BNS Section 109.
-The law is identical — same elements, same two-tier punishment structure, same non-bailable status.
+The provision is identical in every way — same offence definition, same two-tier punishment (up to 10 years / Life Imprisonment if hurt caused), same Non-Bailable and Cognizable status, same trial in Sessions Court.

-Can someone be convicted under 307 if they missed and caused no injury?
+Can someone be convicted under 307/BNS 109 if they missed and caused no injury?

-Yes — the Supreme Court in State of Maharashtra v.
-Balram Bama Patil (1983) held that Section 307 is attracted even without physical injury, provided the act was done with murderous intent and was capable of causing death.
-The absence of injury means the lower tier (10 years) applies rather than the higher tier (life).
+Yes.
+The Supreme Court in State of Maharashtra v.
+Balram Bama Patil (1983) held that Section 307 is complete even without physical injury — provided the act was done with murderous intent and was capable of causing death.
+Missing the target means the lower punishment tier applies (up to 10 years), not that the accused is acquitted.

-What is the difference between IPC 307 (Attempt to Murder) and IPC 308 (Attempt to Culpable Homicide)?
+What is the difference between IPC 307/BNS 109 (Attempt to Murder) and IPC 308 (Attempt to Culpable Homicide)?

-Section 307 requires intent that would constitute murder (Section 300) if successful.
-Section 308 requires intent that would only constitute culpable homicide not amounting to murder (Section 304) — a lower degree of culpability.
-The punishment ceiling for Section 308 is lower: 3 years (no hurt) or 7 years (hurt caused), compared to 307's 10 years and life.
+Section 307/BNS 109 requires intent equivalent to murder (IPC 300/BNS 100).
+Section 308 requires intent equivalent only to culpable homicide not amounting to murder (IPC 304/BNS 105) — a lower degree of culpability.
+The punishment ceiling for Section 308 is much lower: 3 years (no hurt) or 7 years (hurt caused), compared to 307's 10 years and Life.
+Courts determine which applies based on the specific mental state of the accused.

 Is Section 307 / BNS 109 bailable?

-Not for the same act on the same victim — if death results it is 302; if death does not result it is 307.
-But in multi-victim attacks, an accused can face 302 for a victim who died and 307 for another who survived the same attack.
+Not for the same attack on the same victim — if death results it is 103 (murder); if death does not result it is 109 (attempt).
+However, in multi-victim attacks (e.g., a bombing that kills three and wounds two), the accused faces BNS 103 for those who died and BNS 109 for those who were hurt but survived.
+This double-charging in high-profile cases (riots, gang wars, terrorist attacks) is standard practice.

 Deepen Your Legal Knowledge